pcal43/fastback/docs/commands.md

 `restore`              | Restore a backup snapshot.
 `create-file-remote`   | Create a remote backup target on the file system.
 `set-remote`           | Set the url for remote backups.
+`set-autosave-action`  | Set an action to perform after autosave.
-`set-shutdown-action`  | Enable or disable backups on shutdown.
+`set-shutdown-action`  | Set an action to perform on shutdown.
 `set-retention`        | Set snapshot retention policy.
 `prune`                | Delete old snapshots according to the retention policy.
 `purge`                | Delete an individual snapshot.